The Cave Temples of Mamallapuram in India

 An admired quality of the temple is how it interacts with light.
 Said to capture the first rays of the rising sun in the morning – it is therefore best to visit during sunrise or sunset.

-For more information on Hindu Gods, read → Hindu Gods & Goddesses to Meet on a Visit to India
+Learn more about Hindu Gods Hindu Gods & Goddesses to Meet on a Visit to India

 Descent of the Ganges

 This 1400 year-old incredible bas-relief is like a vast piece of intricate tapestry.
-The rock boulder in which it is carved is around 90 feet wide and almost 40 feet tall.
+It’s remarkably well-kept.
+At around 90 feet wide and almost 40 feet tall, you could get lost in all the detail.

-Sometimes known as “Arjuna’s penance”, it seems, initially, this was believed to depict Arjuna performing penance to please Lord Shiva and obtain the Pashupatastra.
+Sometimes known as “Arjuna’s penance”, it was initially believed to depict Arjuna performing penance to please Lord Shiva and to obtain the Pashupatastra.
 The Pashupatastra is considered to be one of the most powerful and fierce weapons mentioned in Hindu scriptures and epics.
-You will see it Lord Shiva depicted with this weapon all across India.
+You will see Lord Shiva depicted with this weapon all across India.

 However, popular consensus of the bas-relief depicts the story of Bhagiratha Prayatna who brought down the river Ganges to earth from the heavens.
-In the photo you can see the fissure that runs down the middle of the rock and this is supposed to represent the river Ganges.
+In the photo you can see the fissure that runs down the middle of the rock.
+It’s hard to know if this fissure occurred naturally or whether it man-made.
+Eitherway, it is supposed to represent the river Ganges.
+As you are probably well aware by now, India is full of symbolism.

 Tiger Cave